 HarvestEngine is not just trying to help users capture losses.
 It is trying to help users build a portfolio-level tax reserve that can be used later for bigger decisions.

-That is a much more useful framing than "you saved some taxes this quarter."
+That is a much more useful framing than "some taxes were saved this quarter."

 The investor takeaway

-If you think of TLH as a small annual tax trick, you will underbuild the system and underuse the opportunity.
+Investors who think of TLH as a small annual tax trick tend to underbuild the system and underuse the opportunity.

-If you think of TLH as a way to build a strategic reserve of offsetting losses, the whole architecture makes more sense.
+Investors who think of TLH as a way to build a strategic reserve of offsetting losses find that the whole architecture makes more sense.

 That is when direct indexing, wash-sale discipline, household coordination, and visible trade logic start to feel like one integrated product instead of a random pile of features.

-Read this next with Tax alpha explained, the art of pacing, and concentrated stock and RSUs.
+Read this next with Tax alpha explained, the art of pacing, concentrated stock and RSUs, and tax-gain harvesting at the 0% rate.